georgeflanagin/parsec4/README.md

 ### How does Parsec work?

 Parsec is not itself a parser for *any* language; it is a parser construction kit based on the idea of monads.
-An informal definition of a monad is that it is a function, generally a short function, that transforms its input in some way, returning the transformed object.
 Each monad, whether it is
 one provided "in the can" by Parsec or something you write or create by combining Parsec's parts, should do this: